core-wg/resource-directory/draft-ietf-core-resource-directory.md

   a new registration is generated.
 * When the (ep, d) value pair of the registration-request is equal to an existing registration, the content and parameters of the existing registration are replaced with the content of the registration request.
+  Like the later changes to registration resources, security policies ({{policies}}) usually require such requests to come from the same device.

 The posted link-format document can (and typically does) contain relative references both in its link targets and in its anchors, or contain empty anchors.